shreyashankar/toy-ml-pipeline/README.md

 ## Getting started

 This pipeline is broken down into several components, described in a high level by the directories in this repository.
-See the Makefile for various commands you can run, but to serve the inference API locally, you can do the following:
+To serve the inference API locally, you can do the following:

 1. `git clone` the repository
-2. In the root directory of the repo, run `make serve`
+2. In the root directory of the repo, run `python inference/app.py`
-3. [OPTIONAL] In a new tab, run `make inference` to ping the API with some sample records
+3. [OPTIONAL] In a new tab, run `python inference/inference.py` to ping the API with some sample records

 All Python dependencies and virtual environment creation is handled by the Makefile.
 See `setup.py` to see the packages installed into the virtual environment, which mainly consist of basic Python packages such as `pandas` or `sklearn`.